qwerty12/G20Dispatcher/README.md

 ### Building the accessibility service

+To build, make sure the android-34 android.jar from [Reginer's aosp-android-jar](https://github.com/Reginer/aosp-android-jar) is installed.
+Instructions for doing so can be found [here](https://github.com/1fexd/aosp-android-jar-mirror#installation).

-Nothing special should be needed to be done here, just open the project in Android Studio or invoke `gradlew` directly.
+Afterwards, just open the project in Android Studio or invoke `gradlew` directly.

 ## Thanks